NelsonYong/react-echarts-json/README.md

 ;<EchartDefaultView />
 ```

-You need to inject the message of the echart(jsx or tsx)
+You need to inject messages in the components using echarts(jsx or tsx)

 ```typescript
 import { useInjection } from 'react-echarts-json'